 - It’s easier: Sometimes we make things harder than it has to be.
 There’s a simplicity to pen and paper that no app has replicated.
 I’ve tried taking notes in word processing documents.
 But when I want to transcribe the notes into a column or blog post, I rewrite everything anyway.

 - Paperless is overrated: As much as I love gadgets, computers and digital publishing, I can’t get away from using paper to conduct business.

 - Paper creates a bond: There is an emotional attachment to things we can hold.
 Especially paper.
 The words have more impact.
 And writing reinforces the memory.

 - Digital distraction is a huge problem: Your brain doesn’t work as well when you’re in front of a screen all of the time.
 It really helps my thinking to take my notes offline and reorganize the most important points into an outline or two.
 There is compelling research into what digital devices are doing to our brains.

 Give me a pen and paper every time over all things digital.
 It has no operating system that needs tweaking, never needs rebooting and requires no upgrading.

 Well, maybe the last one counts if you consider my Moleskine an upgrade…

 (Image courtesy of ZeRo`SKiLL under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 generic license.)

 Popular search terms for this article:

-is it better to take notes on paper or computer, pen and paper notes, things to do with pen and paper, better than moleskine, why paper is better than digital, Is writing fiction with pen and paper better than writing on the computer for productivity?, paper notes or electronic?, why is paper better than computers, do people learn better by paper or laptop, why working on computer is better than working on paper
+is it better to take notes on paper or computer, pen and paper notes, things to do with pen and paper, better than moleskine, why paper is better than digital, why is paper better than computers, paper better than computer, paper is better than computer for organizing, why digital is better than paper, why are computers better than paper